 It was too much work to cook.
 And she couldn’t eat meat.
 So Erin got up.

 The effort of standing up left her light-headed and dizzy.
-Erin swayed and fell on the table.
+Erin swayed and fell onto the table.
 She lay there and stared at the ground.
-After about ten minutes she pushed herself up and walked out the door.
+After about ten minutes, she pushed herself up and walked out the door.

 The sun was shining.
 Erin shaded her eyes.
 It was noon.
 Of tomorrow.
 That was probably why she felt hungry.

 She began walking.
 It was hard.
 Her legs didn’t want to keep her upright.
 Twice, Erin tripped and fell over.
 But she got up and walked on.
 Walking was hard, but it wasn’t nearly as hard as other things.

 The orchard was just as she’d left it.
 The unnaturally straight, stiff trees still bore the bright blue fruits.
 Erin kicked one tree and caught the fruit as it fell towards her face.